Willie Ong: Medical career

 Ong completed his residency in internal medicine at Manila Doctors Hospital, where he was the chief resident.
 He then completed his fellowship in cardiology at the Philippine General Hospital, where he was the chief fellow.
-He also achieved the award for the highest academic performance when he did his Masters in Public Health at the University of the Philippines Manila.
+He also achieved the award for the highest academic performance when he earned his Masters in Public Health at the University of the Philippines Manila.

 Ong has also authored books.
 His first publication is the Medicine Blue Book which is often used by Filipino medical students and neophyte doctors.
 He also wrote the Cardiology Blue Book, which is a guidebook for diagnosis and treatment of heart conditions.

 He has also worked as a consultant with the Department of Health from 2010 to 2014.
 Ong also established the Co Tec Tai Medical Museum in Pasay, named in honor of his father and reportedly the first medical museum in the Philippines.
 The museum documents the history of healthcare in the Philippines.